haagahelia/devops-course/docs/automating/workflows.md

 ### Writing your first GitHub Actions workflow

 Workflows are defined using YAML syntax (https://yaml.org/).
 Workflow files must have either a `.yml` or `.yaml` extension and they are save to `.github/workflows` directory in your repository.
+YAML syntax for Github workflows can be found [here](https://docs.github.com/en/actions/reference/workflows-and-actions/workflow-syntax).

 One way to create workflows is to navigate to your GitHub repository and open the Actions tab.
 There you can select pre-defined workflows or create your own by clicking 'set up a workflow' yourself as shown in the following image:

 ![Github workflow creation](./img/github_actions_tab.png)